wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_contracts_rentProjection.md

 ---
-title: dot:contracts_rentProjection \[POST\] {disallowed}
+title: dot:contracts_rentProjection  {disallowed} - Polkadot
-description: Returns the projected time a given contract will be able to sustainpaying its rent.
+description: Example code for the dot:contracts_rentProjection  {disallowed} json-rpc method. Сomplete guide on how to use dot:contracts_rentProjection  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters